 SNMP sysOID Maps

-This process is applied to all devices supporting SNMP, after the Auto Properties system has run.
+This process is applied to all devices supporting SNMP, after the devices have been initially added or after Active Discovery runs.
 The collector reports the sysinfo and sysoid properties back to the LogicMonitor servers, and this data is stored as device properties.
 The server then uses the OID to Category mapping table to apply system categories to the device.
 LogicMonitor adds categories found through mapping to the system.categories property on the Info Tab for the device.

 This table acts as a regular expression longest match search, using the sysoid property as the key.
 For example, a device whose sysoid is .184.108.40.206.220.127.116.11.158.5 would match against the first line of the table, and have the following system.categories applied to it: snmp, snmpTCPUDP and IBMBladeCenter.